jit06/RflinkToJsonMqtt/README.md

 - Convert HEX values to corresponding decimal int and float (eg: TEMP=00cb is converted to "TEMP":20.3)
 - Replace "/" by "_" in field names to avoid unexpected mqtt channel path
 - All non RF messages are ignored (boot message, ping, etc.)
-- Web interface that reports activity : incomming RFlink message, Mqtt message and received Rflink order to transmit.
-All Log message are also printed on the browser's console
+- Web interface that reports activity : incoming RFlink message, Mqtt message and received Rflink order to transmit.
+All Log messages are also printed on the browser's console
+- Reset Rflink when it crashes (which may occur more or less frequently)

 Some examples of Rflink message converted and sent to the mqtt server :
 | Rflink message                                   | mqtt message                                        |